What happens if marriage separation process does occur? Important steps you must follow

 - One of the parties or both parties act upon that intention to end the relationship and lead separate lives

 If there are difficulties in your relationship look for a solution.
-It may be better to seek a resolution and seek advice to prevent a separation occurring or to minimise the impact of a separation financially and emotionally if a separation is inevitable.
+It may be better to seek a resolution and seek advice to prevent a marriage separation occurring or to minimise the impact of a separation financially and emotionally if separation is inevitable.

 Seek advice.
 There are experienced family psychologists who can assist you with the *** emotions you are experiencing.
-Become aware of your own and your partners intentions and emotions.
+Become aware of your own and your partner’s intentions and emotions.

-Seek advice from a counsellor to deal with your needs and your partners needs and the emotional hotspots you both may be experiencing.
+Seek advice from a counsellor to deal with your needs and your partner’s needs and the emotional hotspots you both may be experiencing.

-Considerations that are necessary prior to separation
+Considerations that are necessary prior to the marriage separation process

 - Give consideration to the best arrangements for the children should a separation occur;